xubingtao1101/FakeHTTP/README.md

   -w <file>          write log to <file> instead of stderr

 Advanced Options:
-  -a                 work on all network interfaces (ignores -i) -b <file>          use TCP payload from binary file -f                 skip firewall rules
+  -f                 skip firewall rules
   -g                 disable hop count estimation
   -m <mark>          fwmark for bypassing the queue